mb-mattball/portfolio/README.md

 # portfolio
+Titanic SubmissionL
-I would have liked to test a vareity of different model types, including an ensemble method I also would liked to have carried out hyperparameter training on my model
+I would have liked to test a vareity of different model types, including an ensemble method I also would liked to have carried out hyperparameter training on my model My score for this classification task was strong however, I am happy with model performance